 KIT Gender, UNW Training Centre and programme resources

 At KIT Royal Tropical Institute an international team of gender specialists with a demonstrated track record of capacity strengthening for gender equality has been a pioneer in gender training theory and practice.
 Our gender training expertise and experience builds from seminal global gender and rights training programmes first established in 1989.
-Today we offer organizational wide-training initiatives as well as stand-alone training activities, as part of wider programmes in support of gender mainstreaming, to government ministries, international organizations, UN agencies and NGOs.
+Today we offer organisational wide-training initiatives as well as stand-alone training activities, as part of wider programmes in support of gender mainstreaming, to government ministries, international organisations, UN agencies and NGOs.
 Core to these are understanding of and experience with gender and development, grounded in theory and practice, which KIT brings to all phases of training: needs assessment, training methodological development and design, curriculum and learning resource development, delivery, training evaluation as well as capacity strengthening of gender trainers.

 The UN Women Training Centre is dedicated to supporting the UN and other stakeholders to realize commitments to gender equality, women’s empowerment and women’s right through transformative training and learning.
 We provide high quality training courses, programmes and resources on key issues related to UN Women’s priorities as well as emerging topics.
 We foster and employ innovative, participatory learning approaches and methodologies, working with diverse partners around the world to ensure the quality and effectiveness of our training services and products.
 In addition to our self-paced, scheduled and customized trainings, we also provide technical assistance, quality standards, needs assessments on learning and training, learning facilities to conduct face-to-face training, and an eLearning Campus featuring a community of practice and databases of training institutions, opportunities and resources.